srngch/42so_long/README.md

 ### Bonus

-_Movement count is displayed on the game screen._
+- [x] Movement count is displayed on the game screen.

-To use the bonus version, run additional lines below.
+To compile the bonus version, run the `Mandatory` part above then run the following additional lines.

 ```shell
 $ make bonus
 ```

-## Usage
+## Execute

-Run it in the root folder.
+Run compiled executable file in the root folder.

 ```shell
 $ ./so_long [map_filename]